KODEE XPLAN CHATBOT

-When I’m trying to learn new things – like conversational ux, integrations between platforms and databases – there’s no better act of discovery and way to lean, than having something you actually want to build and getting in and getting your hands dirty.
+When I’m trying to learn new things – like conversational ux, integrations between platforms and databases – there’s no better method of discovery and way to learn, than having something you actually want to build and getting in and getting your hands dirty.
 In the realm of chatbots and data, Kodee was the big experiment that let me dive in, learn from and led to a raft of other exciting projects.

 The cool thing about these kind of projects is they are an act of passion and they drive you to deliver.
 It also helps when you expect what you’re building will not only help to others but you also want to use yourself.
 In the year and a half that Kodee was operational it served tens of thousands of xmerge requests, including my own 🙂 and provided a lot of cool data and learnings on people’s use and xmerge needs.